Memory Crash: Musical genres and influences

-Stevens has put a lot of "weird little segues" into this album, a feature that has impressed him from albums such as Pink Floyd's Dark Side of the Moon.
+Stevens has put a lot of "weird little segues" into this album, a feature that has impressed him from albums such as Pink Floyd's The Dark Side of the Moon.
 Other influences include Jimi Hendrix, particularly on Stevens' interpretation of Robin Trower's Day of the Eagle, as well as Led Zeppelin, King Crimson, and even Emerson, Lake & Palmer, Bo Diddley, and Jeff Beck.
 Stevens has said that he spent a lot of time listening to bands such as Pink Floyd and Yes prior to making this album, "just soaking up what made them tick".
 During the recording, Stevens used the Marshall Half Stack he had previously used while recording Rebel Yell with Billy Idol.

 Record label Magna Carta describes this album as, "...an electro-centric sonic tour de force...
 No gimmicks.
 No over-the-top production.
 No compromising...
 Just Steve Stevens, his guitar, and his beloved effects..."